Greytown, Nicaragua: Geography

-Grey Town is situated on a coastal lagoon system at the delta of the San Juan River, near the border with Costa Rica.
+Greytown is situated on a coastal lagoon system at the delta of the San Juan River, near the border with Costa Rica.
 The area is surrounded by tropical rainforest and is located within the Indio Maíz Biological Reserve, one of Nicaragua's most ecologically diverse protected areas.
 Due to its remote location and limited road access, the town is primarily reached by boat or small aircraft.